jpmml/jpmml-evaluator-spark/README.md

 ## Workflow

-Build a `org.jpmml.evaluator.Evaluator` object that will do the actual evaluation work:
+Build an `org.jpmml.evaluator.Evaluator` object that will do the actual evaluation work:

 ```scala
 import java.io.InputStream